 Oyster mushrooms are one of the most popular mushroom varieties to grow from a kit.
 This black oyster mushroom kit lets you grow mushrooms right on the kitchen counter.
 These kits are small, hand-crafted batches from a family farm in the Cascade Foothills of Western Washington.
 Your harvest should total between one two pounds of fresh mushrooms.
-Yum!
-Don’t miss these indoor garden kits that are perfect for gifting.
+Delicious!

 Pink Oyster Mushroom Grow Kit

-Pink oyster mushrooms would look gorgeous in a salad, and growing in the living room.
+Pink oyster mushrooms look gorgeous in a salad, as well as growing in the living room.
 Get pink mushrooms in this mushroom kit.
-It comes with everything you need to grow mushrooms indoors, including a misting bottle and fully colonized with mushroom mycelium.
-Growing flowers and veggies?
+It comes with everything you need to grow mushrooms indoors, including a misting bottle and a box fully colonized with mushroom mycelium.
+Want to grow flowers and veggies next spring?
 We found seed starter kits and supplies to jump-start your garden.

 Chicken of the Woods Mushroom Plugs